CloudLabs-MOC/CloudLabs-SEED/Software-Security/Environment-Variable-and-Set-UID-Lab/Environment-Variable-and-Set-UID-Program-Lab.md

 }
 ```

-2. We can compile the above program using the following commands (in the `-lc` argument, the second character is `):
+2. We can compile the above program using the following commands (in the `-lc` argument, the second character is L):
 ```
 $ gcc -fPIC -g -c mylib.c
 $ gcc -shared -o libmylib.so.1.0.1 mylib.o -lc